 b) Local address in TFT.

 If there is a QoS flow used for IMS signalling, after inter-system change from N1 mode to S1 mode, the EPS bearer associated with the QoS flow for IMS signalling becomes the EPS bearer for IMS signalling.

+After inter-system change from N1 mode to S1 mode, the UE and the SMF shall maintain the UL PDU set specific protocol description, if available, until the PDN connection corresponding to the PDU session is released.

 When the UE is provided with a new session-AMBR in the Protocol configuration options IE or Extended protocol configuration options IE in the MODIFY EPS BEARER CONTEXT REQUEST message, the UE shall discard the corresponding association and associate the new valuewith the default EPS bearer context.